Skip to main content

 EndpointDescription

 /query:verifyVerifies a DQL query without executing it.
-If the query contains errors, the response will have corresponding notifications.
+If the query has errors, the response will have corresponding notifications.

 /query:parseCreates a tree of the canonical form of the query.
 Nodes contain references to the related token positions in the DQL query string.
 It can be used for hover effects, marking optional items, displaying canonical forms, and more.